 Project overview

-The common challenge addressed by the project through cross-border cooperation is to improve the knowledge and awareness of decision-makers, and to increase cooperation between decision-makers and the end users, in the field of prevention and elimination of household energy poverty.
-Around 13% of households in the programme area face energy poverty, consequently linking energy poverty to the risk of social exclusion.
-The programme area has also recently experienced a rise in energy prices, which further contributes to the problem of citizen’s energy poverty.
-Therefore, it is necessary to establish a realistic baseline and solutions for energy poverty: to obtain data on the ground and to identify the level of households already experiencing energy poverty and the level of those who will soon experience energy poverty.
-Energy poverty is a multidimensional problem and important challenge, which needs to be addressed by the key actors and decision-makers who can take concrete action.
-On the other hand, it is necessary to provide them with a starting point for action and to indicate possible solutions.
+The common challenge addressed by the project through cross-border cooperation was to improve the knowledge and awareness of decision-makers and to increase cooperation between decision-makers and end users in the field of prevention and elimination of household energy poverty.
+Around 13% of households in the programme area faced energy poverty, consequently linking energy poverty to the risk of social exclusion.
+The programme area also experienced a rise in energy prices, which further contributed to the problem of citizens’ energy poverty.
+Therefore, it was necessary to establish a realistic baseline and solutions for energy poverty: to obtain data on the ground and to identify the level of households already experiencing energy poverty and the level of those who would soon experience energy poverty.
+Energy poverty was a multidimensional problem and an important challenge, which needed to be addressed by key actors and decision-makers who could take concrete action.
+At the same time, it was necessary to provide them with a starting point for action and to indicate possible solutions.

-The project will contribute to reducing energy poverty through activities aimed at improving energy efficiency and the use of renewable energy sources in households.
-The results will be reflected in lower energy consumption, energy efficiency and better exploitation of the endogenous potentials of local energy sources and ultimately lower CO2 emissions.
-The concept, including an action plan involves the socially vulnerable and disadvantaged groups in the programme area who at biggest risk of energy poverty.
-A bottom-up initiative will be created, different approaches will be tested, and baselines and commitments will be prepared to fight household energy poverty in a coordinated way.
+The project contributed to reducing energy poverty through activities aimed at improving energy efficiency and the use of renewable energy sources in households.
+The results were reflected in lower energy consumption, improved energy efficiency and better exploitation of the endogenous potentials of local energy sources, and ultimately in lower CO2 emissions.
+The concept, including an action plan, involved socially vulnerable and disadvantaged groups in the programme area who were at the greatest risk of energy poverty.
+A bottom-up initiative was created, different approaches were tested, and baselines and commitments were prepared to fight household energy poverty in a coordinated way.

 Project achievements and materials